vcraig/bus-mall/README.md

 #To Do List
-* deal with invalid clicks
 * persistent local storage in place, but need to have data arrays accumulate beyond the session click limit.
 * percent clicked per product is calced, but need to show this data on web page.
-* deploy live
+* deal with invalid clicks